The Festival's

 PAST FESTIVALS:

-Shakespeare’s tragedy Romeo and Juliet demonstrates that love, though beautiful, can be destroyed by hatred and prejudice.
-Despite Romeo and Juliet’s genuine love, their family feud leads to their demise.
+Shakespeare's tragedy shows that love, although beautiful, can be destroyed by enmity and prejudice.
+Despite the sincere love between Romeo and Juliet, their family feud leads to their deaths.
 The play raises questions about the power of love, the consequences of hatred, and the importance of overcoming prejudice.

 1.